mondayrobot/trilium-linen-theme/README.md

 Disclaimer
 ----------

-My CSS-fu is rusty.
-Please create an issue if you encounter any bugs, I will do my best to solve them.
+I'm a CSS amateur.
+Please create an issue if you encounter any problems, I will do my best to solve them.

 Usage
 -----